ONLY A SIGNAL SHOWN

-All books can be purchased by contacting me on the form provided below and any payments can be made securely through PayPal.
+All books can be purchased by contacting me on the form provided below and any payments can be made securely through PayPal - or just email me

 All books can be purchased by contacting me on the form provided below and any payments can be made securely through PayPal.
 The cost is £3 each for Rubik's Cube, Mathison, or Kingfisher Blue.
 I could also supply Only a Signal Shown for £8.
 Postage £2 for each parcel.
 If you want more than one copy of Only a Signal Shown you can also order it from Feed a Read.